cblancac/named-entity-recognition-hugging-face/README.md

 ## 	:construction: Data Preparation
 The first thing to do in this project is to get a proper dataset.
 This is a very tedious task, so only 44 document has been labelled in this first version.
 To do this, you should create a folder called `data`, and inside of it, another folder called `pdfs`, containing all the files to label.
-Once it is done, run the command `python entry_points/prepare_dataset_to_label.py`.
-When the process is finished, a new folder `ner_labels` will be created inside of `data`.
-A csv file will be created per each document, with 2 columns `sentence_id` and `words`.
-A third column `labels` is needed to be created, which will be used to label manually each word of the document, following the BIO format.
+Once it is done, you are ready to run the command `python entry_points/prepare_dataset_to_label.py`.
+This script will upload all the documents inside of 'pdfs' folder to S3 (in the bucket and folder that you select).
+Then Textract will be called, once per document, extracting the information of their content and coordinates, saving them in you machine:
+- txts: content of the document.
+- jsons: information of coordinates.
+- ner_labels: with the csv of the document with 3 columns, sentence_id (phrase to which each word belongs), words (for each word in the document) and labels (initially empty, and need to be labelled manually, following the following the BIO format).

 ## 	:weight_lifting_man: Training models